Stop waiting for a winning lottery ticket. Go ahead, you CAN make your own luck and you can definitely make your own miracle!

 With monthly page views reaching OVER HALF A MILLION! (say what!? so awesome!)

-I’m so happy to offer advertising on And Then She Saved!
+I’m so happy to offer advertising on And Then We Saved!
 My blog is a personal blog about my personal journey out of debt and since money touches every area of life and many different aspects of life my blog appeals to a lot of different people.

-And Then She Saved readers are smart, pro-active and motivated.
+And Then We Saved readers are smart, pro-active and motivated.
 Readers are primarily college educated women between the ages of 25 – 34.
 This is one of the most powerful and influential groups of people out there!
 (It’s exciting!)

 Big things are in the works!
 I can’t wait to tell you ALL about them!

 Click here for more detailed information and to support And Then We Saved.